aresPanos/starter-hugo-academic/content/publication/panos_25_tmlr/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Petros Dellaportas
+- Rahaf Aljundi
+- Daniel Olmeda Reino
-- admin
+- Richard E. Turner

 # Author notes (optional)
 # author_notes: